zer0def/nginxinc-kubernetes-ingress/docs/content/installation/building-ingress-controller-image.md

       ```
       Then run:
       ```
-      $ make debian-image-plus PREFIX=myregistry.example.com/nginx-plus-ingress TARGET=container
+      $ make debian-image-plus PREFIX=myregistry.example.com/nginx-plus-ingress TARGET=download
       ```
       `myregistry.example.com/nginx-plus-ingress` defines the repo in your private registry where the image will be pushed.
 Substitute that value with the repo in your private registry.

       As a result, the image **myregistry.example.com/nginx-plus-ingress:2.0.2** is built.
 Note that the tag `2.0.2` comes from the `VERSION` variable, defined in the Makefile.

       **Note**: In the event of a patch version of [NGINX Plus being released](/nginx/releases/), make sure to rebuild your image to get the latest version.
-If your system is caching the Docker layers and not updating the packages, add `DOCKER_BUILD_OPTIONS="--no-cache"` to the `make` command.
+If your system is caching the Docker layers and not updating the packages, add `DOCKER_BUILD_OPTIONS="--pull --no-cache"` to the `make` command.

 1. Push the image:
     ```